Lottery Jackpots Exist in Pre-trained Models: Methodology

 \emph{GraSP}~\cite{wang2020picking}.
-It first computes the Hessian-gradient product $\mathbf{h}_l$ of the $l$-th layer using the sampled training data.
-And then, it removes weights with a higher score that is defined as $- \mathbf{w}_l \odot \mathbf{h}_l$ for preserving the gradient flow.
+It first computes the Hessian-gradient product $\mathbf{h}$ of the $l$-th layer using the sampled training data.
+Then, the importance score $\mathbf{s}$ is defined as $- \mathbf{w} \odot \mathbf{h}$ to preserve the gradient flow, and the mask vector $\hat{\mathbf{m}}$ is obtained by removing low-scored weights.

 \emph{Random}.
-We first randomly initialize the relaxed $\mathbf{\bar{m}} \in [0, 1]$, and then remove weights corresponding to low-score relaxed mask values.
+We first randomly initialize the relaxed $\mathbf{\bar{m}} \in [0, 1]$, and then remove weights in compliance with these low-scored relaxed mask values.

-In Fig.\,\ref{fig3}, we show the performance of the pruned models by the above pruning criteria without weight tuning.
+In Fig.\,\ref{fig:without_retrain}, we show the performance of the pruned models by the above pruning criteria without weight training.
 As can be observed, our lottery tickets outperform the pruned models by a large margin as the network sparsity goes up.
-Further, Fig.\,\ref{overlap} indicates a large ratio of overlap between the masks of existing methods and our searched mask.
+Further, Fig.\,\ref{overlap} indicates a large overlap ratio between the masks of existing methods $\hat{\mathbf{m}}$ and our searched result $h(\bar{\mathbf{m}}$).
 Among them, the magnitude-based pruning takes the top position.
-For example, the overlap between magnitude-based mask and our lottery jackpot is more than 95\% when removing around 90\% parameters of ResNet-50.
-This discovery indicates that a very small portion of the pruned mask from existing pruning criteria needs to be corrected to fit our searched mask without the necessity of a time-consuming weight tuning process in existing work.
+For example, the overlap between magnitude-based mask and our lottery jackpot is more than 95\% when removing around 90\% parameters of ResNet-50~\cite{he2016deep}.
+This discovery indicates that a very small portion of the pruned mask from existing pruning criteria needs to be corrected to fit our searched mask without the necessity of a time-consuming weight training process in existing work.

-Thus, we propose to leverage the mask $\mathbf{\hat{m}}$ from existing pruning criteria as a warm-up initialization of our searched mask $\mathbf{m}$ for the lottery jackpots, after which, the edge-popup algorithm is used to search for the lottery jackpots.
+Thus, we propose to leverage the importance score $\mathbf{s}$ from existing pruning criteria as a warm-up initialization of our relaxed mask $\mathbf{\bar{m}}$ for searching the lottery jackpots.
+The relaxed mask $\mathbf{\bar{m}}$ is initialized as:

+where $\eta = 0.99$ in this paper.
+The rationale behind this is that closer initial mask values of pruned weights to preserved counterparts indicate smaller distances to overcome the remaining non-overlaps between the initialized mask and lottery jackpot, which leads to a fast convergence as we quantitatively demonstrate in Sec.\;\ref{ablation}.

+Consequently, the initialized binary mask $h(\bar{\mathbf{m}})$ generated by Eq.\,(\ref{h_func}) is the same as the mask $\mathbf{\hat{m}}$ from existing pruning criteria.
 Overall, our target of finding the lottery jackpots can be reformulated as: